Inherited a house and unsure what to do?

 Personal service

-You’ll be dealing with our founder directly, not a sales team.
+You’ll be dealing with me directly, not a sales team.

 Zero fees and Commission